 Maturity and Sensitivity

 This is an essential skill of the change agent because, through this skill, the change agent can understand the feeling of the main actors of the change.
-Empathy, therefore, leads to enriched communication and understanding between the organization members and the change agents.
+Empathy, therefore, leads to enriched communication and understanding between the organisation members and the change agents.

 This is the most important skill of the change agent, which refers to the amount of psychological and physical efforts of the change agent which he is willing to exert in the process of managing change.

-The skill of synergy of change agent is crucial to the role of the change agent as it positively reinforces the effects of change on the organizational members.
+The skill of synergy of change agent is crucial to the role of the change agent as it positively reinforces the effects of change on the organisational members.
 Interestingly, it involves a variety of activities, resources, people and energies in the process of interacting with the efforts of change which mutually promotes success.

 Political Behaviour in Organisations